Donor Profile

 By Region

-In line with its 2022 Doing What the Netherlands is Good At policy, the Dutch government’s regional focus is on the ‘West African Sahel,’ the ‘Horn of Africa,’ and the MENA region.
-The 2022 development strategy lays out the Netherlands’ 22 focus countries for development cooperation, which also include countries outside of these focus regions, such as Mozambique and Bangladesh.
-In addition, the strategy also outlines 25 trade focus countries and 14 countries where both development cooperation and trade will be combined in bilateral programs.
+These regions are considered to be key areas of origin and transit of migration flows.
+By strengthening partnerships with countries in these regions, the government wishes to stimulate return of migrants, prevent irregular migration and provide better protection to migrants.
+In addition, programs focused on basic needs and security and stability in those regions will continue.
+The earlier 2022 development policy, Doing What the Netherlands is Good At had already identified these regions as areas of focus.
+However, the strategy listed a total of 22 focus countries for development cooperation, which also include countries outside of these focus regions, such as Mozambique and Bangladesh.
+In addition, the strategy also outlined 25 trade focus countries and 14 countries where both development cooperation and trade would be combined in bilateral programs.

 In particular, the strategy displayed the Netherlands’ ambition to strengthen and deepen its strategic relationship and partnership with African countries, both bilaterally and multilaterally through the EU, with a focus on equitable and reciprocal cooperation based on mutual interests.
 Key themes included: